rust-native-ui/libui-rs/CONTRIBUTING/CONTRIBUTING.md

 * Mark unsafe functions as `unsafe`.
 This includes _anything_ with potential undefined behavior, not just memory unsafety.
 * Document your code!
 This is the number one holdup for pull requests, especially large ones.
+This includes adding new concepts to the CONTRIBUTING directory (developer documentation).
-Don't forget to insert appropriate entries into the changelog.
+* Insert appropriate entries into the changelog.
 * If implementing a new feature from `ui`, please mention the stability of that feature in your pull request.
 We are fine with implementing unstable APIs from `ui`, but it's important to mark such APIs as unstable.